swcarpentry/r-novice-gapminder/04-data-structures-part1.md

 >
 > ~~~
 >
-> Because a matrix is really just a vector with added dimension attributes, `length`
+> Because a matrix is a vector with added dimension attributes, `length`
 > gives you the total number of elements in the matrix.
 >